+(A) Tenure may be awarded only to faculty members with demonstrated meritorious performance in each of the three areas of: teaching (or librarianship), scholarly/creative work, and leadership and service (to the university, profession and/or public); and demonstrated excellence in either teaching, or scholarly/creative work.

+Additionally:

-467 (A) ure may be awarded only to faculty members with demonstrated meritorious 468 perf formance in each of the three areas of: teaching (or librarianship), 469 scho olarly/creative work, and leadership and service (to the university, profession 470 /or public); and demonstrated excellence in either teaching, or 471 olarly/creative work.
-472 Add litionally: 473 (1) In the School of Medicine, tenure may be awarded only to faculty members 474 with national and international reputations for academic excellence who are 475 among the best in their field of academic endeavor and who have 476 demonstrated excellence in scholarship and demonstrated excellence in, and 477 dedication to, teaching (as further defined in the rules of the School of 478 Medicine).
-450 479 Professional/administrative leadership and service and/or clinical activities 480 should be weighed into any decision regarding tenure, but such activities in 481 the absence of significant accomplishments in both teaching and scholarship 482 are not an adequate basis for tenure.
-483 (2) The Colorado School of Public Health may consider in its tenure 484 ' , recommendations public health practice/clinical activity and scholarly activity, 485 as further defined in its bylaws.
-486 (3) In the School of Pharmacy, tenure may be awarded only to faculty members 487 (-) who have demonstrated excellence in scholarship and demonstrated 488 excellence in, and dedication to, teaching (as further defined in the 489 appointment, reappointment, promotion and tenure policy of the School of 490 Pharmacy).
-491 (4) Candidates at the University of Colorado Colorado Springs may also be 492 ' ' evaluated on professional practice, in which case they shall also demonstrate 493 meritorious performance in that area. . , ,
+(1) In the School of Medicine, tenure may be awarded only to faculty members with national and international reputations for academic excellence who are among the best in their field of academic endeavor and who have demonstrated excellence in scholarship and demonstrated excellence in, and dedication to, teaching (as further defined in the rules of the School of Medicine).

+Professional/administrative leadership and service and/or clinical activities should be weighed into any decision regarding tenure, but such activities in the absence of significant accomplishments in both teaching and scholarship are not an adequate basis for tenure.